-The other rejuvenation vendor refers to a “blow & go” injection method.
-What is blow & go?
-Does blow & go make sense for me?
+What is a “blow and go” injection method?
+Does blow and go make sense for me?

 There is a better way.
 We call it Enhanced Productivity Pricing (EPP) and it builds upon the operational lessons of the last two decades to provide a highly reliable, fully rehabilitated circuit at the minimum capital cost.
 This result is achieved by carefully aligning the interests of the circuit owner with those of the rehabilitation supplier.

 Here is how EPP works.
 Each of the important, but independent tasks required to test and treat a cable are given individual unit prices.
 For a typical looped URD cable for example, these tasks include…